francoispluchino/fxp-require-asset/README.md

 ##### Features include:

-- Automatically move all embed javascript in the same place defined in the twig base template
+- Automatically move all inline javascript in the same place defined in the twig base template
-- Automatically move all embed stylesheet in the same place defined in the twig base template
+- Automatically move all inline stylesheet in the same place defined in the twig base template

 Documentation
 -------------